apostrophecms/docs/docs/guide/sending-email.md

 ## Triggering email from a route

 In addition to using `handlers()` to trigger email delivery, you can use `apiRoutes()`.
-This can be used to send an email when a user gets redirected to a selected page or sends a POST request, like a form submission.
+This can be triggered by any selected HTTP request, like submission of FormData through PUT, or retrieval of a specified payload with GET.
 All of the same arguments passed when invoking the `email()` method from a module need to be supplied when using the method in a route.
-In this case, we need to create options and our data object from our `req.body`.

 ### Example usage